 Moist spiced and apple and sultana cake, with a top of caramelised brown sugar.
 The apples, sultanas and spices are a brilliant combination of flavours, and the sweet sticky caramelised top is a delicious, fun addition

-- 3 tbsp milled flaxseed mixed with 9 tbsp water known as Flaxseed Egg or Flegg
+- 3 linseed "eggs" (1 "egg" = 1 tbsp ground linseed mixed with 3 tbsp water) known as Flaxseed Egg or Flegg

 - 175 ml sunflower oil